miraheze/puppet/modules/java/README.md

 * CentOS 7
 * Red Hat Enterprise Linux (RHEL) 7

+AdoptOpenJDK Java is supported on:

+* CentOS
+* Red Hat Enterprise Linux (RHEL)
+* Amazon Linux
+* Debian

+SAP Java 7 and 8 (=sapjvm) are supported (by SAP) on:

+* SLES 12, 15
+* Oracle Linux 7, 8
+* Red Hat Enterprise Linux (RHEL) 7, 8

+(however installations on other distributions mostly also work well)

+For SAP Java > 8 (=sapmachine) please refer to the OpenJDK list as it is based on OpenJDK and has no special requirements.

 ### Known issues

 Where Oracle change the format of the URLs to different installer packages, the curl to fetch the package may fail with a HTTP/404 error.
 In this case, passing a full known good URL using the `url` parameter will allow the module to still be able to install specific versions of the JRE/JDK.
 Note the `version_major` and `version_minor` parameters must be passed and must match the version downloaded using the known URL in the `url` parameter.